BlueBrain/spack/FAQ.md

   <summary>Q: Why are the module files not being rebuilt?</summary>

   The `spack module tcl refresh` command respects a blacklists that are in:
+  * `~/.spack/modules.yaml`

+  Examples from our deployment workflow can be found in:
   * `spack/deploy/configs/applications/modules.yaml`
   * `spack/deploy/configs/serial-libraries/modules.yaml`
-  * `~/.spack/modules.yaml`

   Run `spack --debug module tcl refresh` and search for the module you expect to be built.
   Modify the blacklist to have the module built.
 </details>